joshuaeckroth/csci221-website/lecture/syllabus.markdown

 ### Homework

 Homework will be submitted via Bitbucket.
 Create an account on Bitbucket and, for every assignment, create a new repository and add me (username 'joshuaeckroth') as a reader.
-Always name the repository `csci221-HW01` or similar.
+Always name the repository `csci221-HW01` (homework \# changes).

 See the individual assignments for the grading rubric.
 Homeworks are always out of 5 points.